-It can be seen that the loading percentage of the compressor is only 36%, indicating a potential to install for VFD installation in the compressor.
-During the time the compressor goes into unload mode, there is no useful work done.
-Also, since the compressor is of screw type, the losses during unloading are higher in comparison with that of a reciprocating system.
+It can be seen that the loading % of the compressor is only 36%, indicating a potential to install for VFD installation in the compressor.
+During the time compressor goes into unload mode, there is no useful work done.
+Also, since the compressor is of screw type, the losses during unloading is higher in comparison to that for a reciprocating system.